 - Pulse several times just until butter is distributed and until it somewhat comes together in tiny crumbles.
 Set aside.

 - In a mixing bowl whisk together flour, baking powder, baking soda and salt.

 - In a separate large mixing bowl, using a wire hand whisk, mix together 1 cup granulated sugar, canola or vegetable oil, buttermilk, sour cream and eggs until well blended.

 - Using a rubber spatula, fold in flour mixture just combined.

 - Divide mixture evenly among 12 paper lined muffin cups.

-- Sprinkle each muffin evenly with 1 Tbsp crumb topping mixture, then sprinkle over raw sugar or sparkling sugar.
+- Sprinkle each muffin evenly with 1 Tbsp crumb topping mixture, then sprinkle over raw sugar.